reema0814/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB-03-v2.md

 ### Task 2: Verify Telemetry Stream sent to Azure IoT Hub

-In this task, you will verify the Telemetry stream by using Azure Cloud Shell.

 In this task, you will use the Azure CLI to verify telemetry sent by the simulated device is being received by Azure IoT Hub.

 1. In the Azure portal, Click on the **Cloudshell** icon to open Cloudshell.